 If you’re like most people, the prospect of organizing your finances is daunting – to say the least.
 When faced with stacks of account statements, credit card due dates and household bills, it may seem easier to shove it all in a file and close the cabinet drawer.
 But ignoring your finances and wishing the bills away is never a good formula for financial peace of mind.

 People who are financially stable rarely get there by chance.
 Rather, it’s the result of planning, persistence and discipline.
-Borrow a page from their playbook with these simple steps to get your finances in order.
+Borrow a page from their playbook with these simple steps for organizing your finances.

 - Set a goal.
 Before beginning the task of tackling your finances, set a goal to guide your efforts.
 Whether paying off credit card debt, saving up for your dream vacation or buying a new car, put your goal on paper to help you stay on track.